containers/buildah/docs/buildah-commit.md

 **--squash**

-Squash all of the new image's layers (including those inherited from a base image) into a single new layer.
+Squash all of the new image's layers (including those inherited from a base image** into a single new layer.
+This conflicts when **--max-layers** is set to more than 1.

+**--max-layers** *uint-value*

+Squash any older layers so that the new image's layer count doesn't exceed the max layers parameter value.
+This conflicts with **--squash** when set to more than 1.

 **--tls-verify** *bool-value*